 Who I Am Now

-I also married one of my favorite writers, Chris Barton, who writes beloved, bestselling books such as Shark vs. Train and The Day-Glo Brothers.
-Together we live in Austin with our four kids (three sons and a daughter) and our dog, a Jack Russell terrier mix named Ernie.
+I also married my favorite writer in the whole world, Chris Barton, who creates beloved, bestselling books such as Shark vs. Train and The Amazing Age of John Roy Lynch.
+Together we live in Austin, Texas with our four kids (three sons and a daughter) and our dog, a Jack Russell terrier mix named Ernie.

 When I’m not doing anything writing related, I like to read, go on long walks, do yoga, cook, eat, hang out with friends and family, and go camping or exploring.
 I also need plenty of time to daydream.